Making Your Business Work Efficiently, Effectively and Profitably

 Have a Business Address or Use a Forwarding Address

 Let’s start with your business address.
 When you set up your small business, you will find that you legally have to register your business to an address.
 Of course, it may feel easiest to set this up to your personal address – especially if this is where you will be working from.
-However, when you take into account that your registered business address will be freely available to members of the public, you may want to reconsider.
-If you have a business address, register your business here – for example, if your business operates from a commercial premises.
-If you work from home, you can always hire a business address.
+However, when you take into account that your official business address will be freely available to members of the public, you may want to reconsider.
+If you’re without a business address, it can help to use a service that provides a virtual Registered Office Address, which can allow you to have a professional looking business address despite being based elsewhere.
 There are plenty of virtual locations and you can have any business correspondence sent there passed through to a forwarding address that you can reach.

 Invest in a Business Phone Line